 Look at things not as they are, but as they can be.
 Visualization adds value to everything.
 A big thinker always visualizes what can be done in the future.
 He isn’t stuck with the present. ~ David J. Schwartz, The Magic of Thinking Big

 # 2: Awaken the Giant Within: How to Take Immediate Control of Your Mental, Emotional, Physical and Financial by Tony Robbins

 I had this book given to me in 2008 when I was facing major trials in my life.

 It helped me have a new outlook.

 Tony published it in 1991, and I suggest you get a copy!

 Why not make cheerfulness, outrageousness, playfulness a new priority for yourself?
 Make feeling good your expectation.
 You don’t have to have a reason to feel good—you’re alive; you can feel good for no reason at all! ~ Anthony Robbins, Awaken the Giant Within: How to Take Immediate Control of Your Mental, Emotional, Physical and Financial Destiny!

 # 1: The Power of Positive Thinking by Dr. Norman Vincent Peale

 By far, this 1952 book by one of the best leaders in personal development is top of the list.

+What do you think are the best personal development books of all time?
 You can leave all comments and questions below.
+Thank you.